-Acquiring title insurance will ensure that the mortgage lender and the homebuyer are protected against problems with a title during the transfer of ownership of the property.
+Acquiring title insurance in Virginia will ensure that the mortgage lender and the homebuyer are protected against problems with a title during the transfer of ownership of the property.
 Oftentimes, property titles can be defective because of unknown liens, public record errors, property restrictions, illegal deeds, easements and other encumbrances.
 Homebuyers and mortgage lenders protected under title insurance can feel secure in knowing that they will not incur any financial loss as a result of a defective title.
 Having a proper title insurance policy will make the title transfer during closing a smoother transition.

 Creating The Title Insurance Policy